-We hope that at least one grounding tip resonates with you so you can enjoy massaging while saving your energy and protecting yourself.
-We would like to hear about your favourite grounding techniques if you get a chance.
-Please share it with us by responding to this email, and perhaps someone else can benefit from it by sharing it with your peers.
+We hope that at least one grounding tip resonates with you so you can enjoy massaging while saving energy and protecting yourself.
+We would like to hear about your favorite grounding techniques if you get a chance.
+Please share it with us by responding to this email; perhaps someone else can benefit from it by sharing it with your peers.

 Koniver, L. (2020).
 The Earth Prescription: Discover the Healing Power of Nature with Grounding Practices for Every Season.
 United Kingdom: New Harbinger Publications.